 So don't expect to be very popular if you want to buy a 20-baht bunch of bananas and then ask for change for a 1,000-baht note.

-When you're going to the market, put away your Jimmy Choo sandals and wear solid shoes that protect your feet.
+When you're going to the market in Phuket, put away your Jimmy Choo sandals and wear solid shoes that protect your feet.
 In some markets, especially after rain, you might even want to wear rubber boots – the ground may be wet and muddy.

 If you insist on wearing flip-flops, do be careful where you step.
-Bashing your toes against a piece of wood or concrete is likely to take all the fun out of shopping.
+Bashing your toes against a piece of wood or concrete is likely to take all the fun out of your shopping experience.

 Take care, and enjoy your bargain lesson in Thai culture!